 Knowing and replacing the staples in the kitchen in some other way than a trip to the store is an important survival skill.
 One of those things is bread.We will see how to make your own yeast for the bread.

-The first step to making bread is taking the time to learn to bake, which, unfortunately, is becoming a lost art in and of itself.
-The second step is to learn how to obtain the components of bread, such as flour, water, and yeast.
+The first step to make bread is taking the time to learn to bake, which, unfortunately, is becoming a lost art in and of itself.
+The second step is to learn how to obtain the components of bread, such as flour, water and yeast.

 If you are ready to go beyond the basic sourdough starter, try these yeast procurement methods for all new flavors and textures in your baking.